Ahacad/LSM-pre/slides.md

 - Memory FASTER THAN disk
 - **writes stalls** happen when manipulating disks, and it affects usability
-- let's try to solve it
+- let's try to solve it by tweaking merge shedulers

 <arrow v-click="1" x1="600" y1="220" x2="698" y2="190" color="#324f15aa" width="1" arrowSize="1" />